fabric/fabric/sites/www/upgrading.rst

         in some form, and probably sooner instead of later.
     * - ``@serial``/``@parallel``/``@runs_once``
       - Ported/`Pending <https://github.com/pyinvoke/invoke/issues/63>`__
-      - Parallel execution is currently offered at the API level via `.Group` subclasses such as `.ThreadingGroup`; however, designating entire sessions and/or tasks to run in parallel (or to exempt from parallelism) has not been solved yet.
+      - Parallel execution is currently offered at the API level via `fabric.group.Group` subclasses such as `fabric.group.ThreadingGroup`;
+        however, designating entire sessions and/or tasks to run in parallel (or to exempt from parallelism) has not been solved yet.

         The problem needs solving at a higher level than just SSH targets, so this links to an Invoke-level ticket.